seme4/ssi-consultancy/DeployersGuide.md

     Unable to to connect to mysql
      could not find driver

-then you need to install php5-mysql.
+then you need to install php5-mysql or php-mysql and also restart Apache.

 **Troubleshooting - Unable to to connect to sqlite**